johnrearden/strings_attached/README.md

 ## Manual Testing

 ### Feature Testing
 The manual testing of features is organised by app below.
+Testing was carried out on a 1920 x 1080 desktop screen, a Samsung tablet and an iPhone 12 Pro.
 <details>
 <summary>Basket App</summary>

 |Page|Feature|Action|Effect|
 |---|---|---|---|
 |/basket/view_basket/|All items appear in list|Add item to list in product_detail page|Item appears on table|